systemd/systemd/docs/CGROUP_DELEGATION.md

 Container managers and suchlike often want to control cgroups directly using the raw kernel APIs.
 That's entirely fine and supported, as long as proper *delegation* is followed.
-Delegation is a concept we inherited from cgroupsv2, but we expose it on cgroupsv1 too.
+Delegation is a concept we inherited from cgroup v2, but we expose it on cgroup v1 too.
 Delegation means that some parts of the cgroup tree may be managed by different managers than others.
 As long as it is clear which manager manages which part of the tree each one can do within its sub-graph of the tree whatever it wants.